Here’s Why We Won’t See Meaningful LGBT Representation in a Franchise Blockbuster Anytime Soon

 Thinking about the "Lando is actually a pansexual" thing, you'd think professional storytellers would be familiar with the concept "show, don't tell."

-Both Donald Glover and screenwriter Jonathan Kasdan gleeflully described Lando Calrissian as “pansexual” in the upcoming Solo.
+Both Donald Glover and screenwriter Jonathan Kasdan gleeflully described Lando Calrissian as “pansexual” in the Star Wars prequel film Solo (2018).
 “I feel like if you’re in space it’s kind of like, the door is open!
 It’s like, no, only guys or girls.
 No, it’s anything,” Glover told EW.
 “This thing is literally a blob.
 Are you a man or a woman?
 Like, who cares?
 Have a good time out here.”

 Glover deftly embraces a pan identity while dismissing it with an “anything that moves” response.
 And his orientation is only vaguely hinted at on-screen when Lando tells Han to “buckle up, baby.”